Oce-ane/LevelUp/README.md

 This project is currently a work in progress.
 The following features are under development:

-- Integration of Rails with React
-- Database schema design and implementation
 - Progress calculation logic
 - Notification system setup